 - These Directors are also Directors of John Swire & Sons (H.K.)
-Limited. - + These Directors are members of the Audit Committee. - # These Directors are members of the Remuneration Committee.
+Limited. - + These Directors are members of the Audit Committee.

-Sze, Cho Cheung Michael, GBS, CBE, ISO, JP, aged 67, has been a Director of the Company since November 2004.
+has been a Director of the Company since November 2004.
 He was a former Executive Director of the Hong Kong Trade Development Council, a position he held for eight years prior to his retirement on 1st May 2004.
 Before that, he worked for 25 years in various capacities in the Hong Kong Government.
 He is also a Consultant to the Board of Lee Kum Kee Co., Ltd., and an Independent Non-Executive Director of Yangtzekiang Garment Limited and YGM Trading Limited.